-It appears to have been operating mainly, but not exclusively, in North Sinai province, which has been under a state of emergency since October 2014 when 33 security personnel were killed in an attack claimed by the group.
+Sinai Province appears to have been operating mainly, but not exclusively, in North Sinai, which has been under a state of emergency since October 2014 when 33 security personnel were killed in an attack claimed by the group.

-Egyptian Prime Minister Ibrahim Mehleb has described the army's confrontation with the group there as a "state of war".
+The then Egyptian prime minister, Ibrahim Mehleb, has described the army's confrontation with the group there as a "state of war".

 North Sinai is thinly populated and generally underdeveloped.
 Many of the local population are said to feel marginalised and therefore more inclined to be supportive of the militants.

-The group started by attacking Israeli with rockets, but after the ouster of Islamist President Muhammad Morsi in 2013 it has mostly focused on Egypt's security services and has killed dozens of soldiers.
+The group started by attacking Israel with rockets, but after the removal of Islamist President Mohammed Morsi in 2013 it has focused mostly on Egypt's security services, killing dozens of soldiers.

 It has been involved in suicide bombings, drive-by shootings, assassinations and beheadings.

-The group was seen to widen it tactics in July 2015, when it said it had attacked an Egyptian naval vessel in the Mediterranean with a missile fired from the shore - a worrying development for shipping in the region.
+In July 2015, the group was seen to widen it tactics, when it said it had attacked an Egyptian naval vessel in the Mediterranean with a missile fired from the shore - a worrying development for shipping in the region.

-The militants said the attack destroyed the vessel and killed its crew, but Egyptian officials said there were no casualties, and challenged the group's account.
+The militants said the attack destroyed the vessel and killed its crew, but Egyptian officials said there were no casualties, contradicting the militants' claim.

-There has in recent months been a dramatic advance in the group's media and production capabilities.
-In several videos, Sinai Province has urged citizens to avoid co-operating with the authorities, especially by joining the army and police.
+In recent months, there has been a dramatic advance in the group's media and production capabilities.
+In several videos, Sinai Province has urged citizens to avoid cooperating with the authorities, especially by joining the army and police.